jparrett/Pewlett-Hackard-Analysis/README.md

 - When running the queries, it is known that a large number of the retiring employees are coming from the Production and Development departments.
 These departments should be on the top of the list for the estabiling new hiring and mentorship opportunities.

 Overall, there are a large number of employees that will be retiring.
-Pewlett-Hackard is being proactive by using these queiries to better understand the upcoming years and ensure their company is prepared.
+Pewlett-Hackard is being proactive by using these queries to better understand the upcoming years and ensure their company is prepared.
 Continuation of this data analysis is recommended so that the company can continuously be aware of their staffing levels and mentorship opportunities.